-Kim Spence '04 begins her second season as head coach at Wheaton in 2014.
+Kim Spence '04 begins her second season as head coach of both the men's and women's cross country programs at Wheaton in 2014.
 Spence spent the previous nine seasons as an assistant coach with the program.
 A USA Track & Field (USATF) Level I certified coach, Spence also has been a member of the track & field staff at Wheaton for four years.

 As a four-year member of the indoor

 and outdoor track & field teams at Wheaton, and a cross country

 runner her senior year, Spence helped the Lyons win six

 NCAA track & field championships.
 A two-year captain for

 each track & field squad, she earned All-America honors in